 At the United Nations Sustainable Development Summit 2015, “Transforming Our World: the 2030 Agenda for Sustainable Development” was adopted unanimously.
 The agenda sets forth Sustainable Development Goals (SDGs), consisting of 17 goals and 169 targets, for the realization of sustainable development at the global level through the cooperation of the global community, including national governments, ordinary citizens and private-sector corporations.

 The SDGs are aimed at realizing a sustainable world through initiatives that address issues in a wide range of fields.
-They are in line with the Group’s corporate philosophy of “aiming to be a group that contributes to all people and societies through the creation of value.”
+SDGs are in line with the Group’s corporate philosophy of “aiming to be a group that contributes to all people and societies through the creation of value.”
 The Group will continue to incorporate contributions to SDGs into the process for selecting sustainability priority themes and make efforts to contribute to achieving SDGs through our initiatives to promote sustainability, taking advantage of the features and strengths of the business.

 Sustainability Priority Themes and SDGs

-Sustainability priority themes Main related SDG targets Initiatives
+| Sustainability priority themes | Main related SDG targets | Initiatives |

-We will contribute to the sustainable growth of society and to the solution of social issues through the insurance business by offering high-quality, optimal products and services that meet customer needs.
+We will contribute to the sustainable growth of society and to the solution of social issues through the insurance business by offering high-quality, optimal products and services that meet customer needs. |

-To respect the human rights of all people and respect the personality and diversity of our employees, we ensure a healthy and safe working environment and develop our human resources.
+To respect the human rights of all people and respect the personalities and diversity of our employees, we ensure a healthy and safe working environment and develop our human resources. |

-We will contribute to climate change mitigation and adaptation and work to create a net zero society and conserve biodiversity through our own business activities as a provider of insurance products and services to customers.
+We will contribute to climate change mitigation and adaptation and work to create a net zero society and conserve biodiversity through our own business activities as a provider of insurance products and services to customers. |

-As a responsible institutional investor, we will secure stable long-term investment income and contribute to the realization of a sustainable society through investment activities undertaken in consideration of the environment, society, and corporate governance, with the aim of growing sustainably in partnership with society.
+As a responsible institutional investor, we will secure stable long-term investment income and contribute to the realization of a sustainable society through investment activities undertaken in consideration of the environment, society, and corporate governance, with the aim of growing sustainably in partnership with society. |

 Priority Theme 1

-Promote Healthy and Abundant Lives for All People
+Promote Healthy and Abundant Lives for People

 Basic Concept